joaotrindade/feup-sdis/README.md

 # feup-sdis
-FEUP - Distributed Systems Projec
+FEUP - Distributed Systems Project

 UmaFrancesinha is a distributed systems project with the ultimate goal to rate and check the better restaurants to eat a Francesinha, one of Porto's traditional dishes.